The research is arranged as a network of atomic notes — atoms — organized as a semantic network.

-A semantic network is a structure of knowledge in which semantic units are represented as nodes and the links between them capture semantic relationships.
+A semantic network is a structure of knowledge in which units of meaning appear as nodes and the links between them register semantic relations.

 Atomic (adj.) — logically indivisible: an atomic unit / atomic operation / atomic statement — something that either happens in full or does not happen at all.